Bethnal Green and Stepney

 Bethnal Green and Stepney is a parliamentary constituency in Greater London, which returns one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
+Covering 6.8km^{2}, it is the smallest UK parliamentary constituency.

 The seat first existed between 1983 and 1997 and was re-established under the 2023 review of Westminster constituencies which came into effect for the 2024 general election.
 In the intervening period, the seat was largely replaced by Bethnal Green and Bow.

-The constituency is represented by Rushanara Ali who had been MP for Bethnal Green and Bow from 2010 to 2024.
+Since 2024, the constituency has been represented by Rushanara Ali who was previously MP for Bethnal Green and Bow from 2010 to 2024.

 Constituency profile

 The constituency is located in the East End of London within the Borough of Tower Hamlets.
 It contains the areas of Bethnal Green, Stepney, Whitechapel and parts of Limehouse.

 Previously an impoverished area, this part of London was rebuilt and developed after the Blitz of World War II.
 Compared to the rest of London, residents are generally younger, more deprived and considerably less likely to own a house or car.
 Bethnal Green and Stepney contains the UK's largest community of Bangladeshis, who make up 42% of the constituency's population.

 At the most recent borough council election in 2022, voters in the constituency were divided between the Labour Party and the local Aspire party.
 An estimated 70% of voters supported remaining in the European Union in the 2016 referendum, one of the highest rates in the country.